-Where concerns are raised about a child and their needs are not being met through high quality first teaching or wave 2 or 3 interventions, (see SEND framework, appendix 1) the class teacher would discuss possible strategies to address this with the SENCO and parents/carers.
+Where concerns are raised about a child and their needs are not being met through high quality first teaching or wave 2 or 3 interventions, (appendix 1) the class teacher would discuss possible strategies to address this with the SENCO and parents/carers.
 Additional intervention and support cannot compensate for a lack of good quality teaching for all pupils.
 Sandbrook is committed to carefully reviewing and monitoring the quality of teaching for all pupils, including those at risk of underachievement.
 This includes improving teacher's understanding of strategies to identify and support vulnerable pupils as well as improve their knowledge of SEN most frequently encountered.

-If a child experiences continuing difficulties, a child may be placed on the school's SEND register as needing SEN support.
-This takes place through consultation with class teachers, parents, teaching assistants and the SENCO.
+If there is a continuing difficulty, a child may be placed on the school's SEND register as needing SEN support.
+This takes place through consultation with class teachers, parents teaching assistants and the SENCO.
 An individual programme will be put in place in collaboration with the child and parents/carers.
 This will be reviewed and targets set when necessary.
-A child's additional support plan will be used daily by teachers and teaching assistants to ensure tracking of progress is taking place, when the child has met their target their progress will be reviewed and new actions identified to match the Assess, Plan, Do Review cycle.
-An additional support plan should not last longer than five weeks.
-Children who are placed on the SEND register will be removed when there are no further concerns from parents, teachers and the SENCO and the child is making progress in line with their peers.
+A child's School Support Plan will be used daily by teachers and teaching assistants to ensure tracking of progress is taking place, when the child has met their target their progress will be reviewed and new actions identified to match the Assess, Plan, Do Review cycle.
+A school support plan should not last longer than five weeks.

-Where a child's needs cannot be met from the designated fund within the school budget, the school will apply for top- up funding (wave 3+).
+Where a child's needs cannot be met from the designated fund within the school budget, the school will apply for top- up funding.
 If it is considered necessary, an application will be made for statutory assessment: an Educational, Health and Care Plan (EHCP).
-Before this stage, the child will have been placed on an additional support plan.
+Before this stage, the child will be placed in an Additional Support Plan (ASP) for at least two terms.
 If little progress has been made, the decision for a statutory assessment (EHCP) may take place.
-Parents and carers will be involved throughout this process at all stages.
-Outside agencies will be involved as appropriate and their recommendations actioned.
+Parents and carers will be involved throughout this process.
+At all stages, outside agencies will be involved as appropriate and their recommendations actioned.